ParasPanta/HMS/README.md

 # HMS

-A simple Hotel Management system with CRUD functionality.
+A simple Hotel Management System with CRUD functionality.